Research and Creative Activity Council

 Jeff Hook is Director of the WKU Center for Research and Development and the Executive Director for the Central Region Office of the Kentucky Innovation Network.
 Jeff Hook brings over 20 years engineering/product development experience along with extensive experience in technical sales, marketing and business startups.
 Additionally Mr. Hook has managed the operations of the WKU Business Accelerator since it opened in 2004 and works with other regional strategic partners to deliver a variety of business development services to clients that include faculty, students and the general public.

-Dr. Andrew McMichael is Assistant Dean in the Potter College of Arts & Letters.
+Dr. Andrew McMichael is Associate Dean in the Potter College of Arts & Letters.
 His primary duties involve: fostering research and creative activity within the college, especially as it relates to securing outside funding through grants and fellowships; curriculum oversight; part-time faculty credentials; outreach to local K-12 schools; coordinating teacher education; academic program assessment.

 Dr. McMichael's original scholarly interest was the colonial American Atlantic World, focusing on British colonial North America and its connections with Latin America.
 The University of Georgia Press published his first monograph, Atlantic Loyalties: Americans in Spanish West Florida, 1785-1810.
 His current research focuses on food and drink, most specifically in the area of alcohol consumption.
 He has recently published several short pieces on beer, and have two articles pending publication on the history of alcohol in the Atlantic World--one from 1450 to 1750 and the other from 1850 to 1950.
 Dr. McMichael is also the Co-Director, with Dr. Cate Webb, of the program in Brewing and Distilling Arts & Sciences at WKU.